-Carolina Hunger Initiative is a new part of UNC’s Center for Health Promotion and Disease Prevention, continuing the work on child hunger projects that its team members have been doing at the Center since 2014.
+Carolina Hunger Initiative is a new part of UNC’s Center for Health Promotion and Disease Prevention, continuing the work on child hunger projects that our team members have been doing at the Center since 2014.

 That’s why Carolina Hunger Initiative is working statewide, in all 100 counties, to improve access to nutritious food year-round.
-Since NC schools first closed because of COVID-19 in March, our work has included:
+Since NC schools first closed because of COVID-19 in March 2020, our work has included:

 - Connecting almost 13,000 rural NC kids with 1.6 million meals shipped directly to their homes.